svroonland/zio-kinesis/README.md

 * `DynamicConsumer`
   A ZStream-based wrapper around the Kinesis Client Library; an auto-rebalancing and checkpointing consumer.
-  _NOTE_ Although `DynamicConsumer` will be included in this library for some time to come, it will eventually be deprecated and removed in favour of the ZIO native `Consumer`.
-Users are recommended to upgrade.
+  _NOTE Although `DynamicConsumer` will be included in this library for some time to come, it will eventually be deprecated and removed in favour of the ZIO-native `Consumer`.
+Users are recommended to upgrade._

 ## Installation